apache/xerces-j/readme.txt

 to the "src" folder, that contain the XML and XSD documents needed for the unit tests.
 Before invoking this unit test suite, the following argument needs to be provided to the Java VM, -Dorg.apache.xerces.tests.dataDir=<path to data directory>
-relative to which the unit tests would retrieve XML and XSD documents.
+(The unit tests, retrieve XML and XSD documents relative to this directory location)

 The class "AllXercesXSD11Tests" is the entry point of this unit test suite.

 Acknowledgements:
-Many of the XSD 1.1 unit tests in this branch, were contributed by Roger L. Costello (costello@mitre.org), and have been included here with the permission from author.
+Many of the XSD 1.1 unit tests in this SVN branch, were contributed by Roger L. Costello (costello@mitre.org), and have been included here with Roger's permission.
 Roger's contributions of useful XSD 1.1 examples to this test suite is highly appreciated.
 Roger has been an active contributor to the XML Schema standards work.